dilaouid/FandomScraper/README.md

 	// the url of the wiki characters list to scrape (ex: 'https://dragonball.fandom.com/wiki/Characters')
 	url:  string;

-	// the format of the characters list page (ex: 'classic')
+	// the format of the characters list page (ex: 'classic' or custom selector object)
-	pageFormat: TPageFormats;
+	pageFormat: TPageFormat;

 	// the data-source of the wiki (ex: DragonBallFRDataSource) which will be used to scrape the wiki
 	dataSource:  IDataSource;